cophi-wue/LLpro/README.md

 Several components can be configured with the `-X` key.
 Notably:

 * `-X somajo_tokenizer.is_pretokenized=True` skips tokenization, and assumes tokens separated by whitespace.
-* `-X somajo_tokenizer.is_sentencized=True` skips sentence splitting, and assumes sentences separated by newlines.
+* `-X somajo_tokenizer.is_presentencized=True` skips sentence splitting, and assumes sentences separated by newlines.
 * `-X somajo_tokenizer.normalize_tokens=False` does not normalize tokens.
 * `-X somajo_tokenizer.paragraph_pattern='PAT'` sets the paragraph separator pattern.
 Paragraph separators are removed, and sentences always terminate on paragraph boundaries.